๐Ÿ‡ช๐Ÿ‡บEuropean History โ€“ 1945 to Present

 Amsterdam Treaty (1997)

-• Incorporated the Schengen Agreement into EU law—making border-free travel a formal EU policy rather than a separate arrangement
+• Incorporated the Schengen Agreement into EU law, making border-free travel a formal EU policy rather than a separate arrangement among individual governments

-• Enhanced cooperation on justice and immigration—moving these sensitive areas closer to supranational governance while allowing some opt-outs
+• Enhanced cooperation on justice and immigration, moving these sensitive areas closer to supranational governance while allowing some opt-outs (notably for the UK and Ireland)

 Nice Treaty (2001)

-• Reformed voting weights in the Council to prepare for Eastern enlargement—rebalancing power between large and small states
+• Reformed voting weights in the Council to prepare for Eastern enlargement, rebalancing power between large and small states so that the 2004 wave of ten new members (mostly former Eastern Bloc countries like Poland, Hungary, and the Czech Republic) could be accommodated

 Constitutional Ambitions and Pragmatic Solutions

-After voters in France and the Netherlands rejected a formal EU Constitution in 2005, leaders salvaged most reforms in treaty form—avoiding the symbolic weight of "constitution" while achieving similar institutional changes.
+After voters in France and the Netherlands rejected a formal EU Constitution in 2005, leaders salvaged most of its reforms in treaty form.
+By dropping the word "constitution" and symbols like an EU anthem and flag from the legal text, they avoided the need for referendums in most countries while achieving similar institutional changes.

 Lisbon Treaty (2007)

-• Created permanent EU leadership positions—a President of the European Council (2.5-year terms) and High Representative for Foreign Affairs gave the EU recognizable faces on the world stage
+• Created permanent EU leadership positions.
+A President of the European Council (serving 2.5-year terms) and a High Representative for Foreign Affairs gave the EU recognizable faces on the world stage, replacing the old system of rotating six-month presidencies.

-• Further empowered the European Parliament—expanding co-decision (now "ordinary legislative procedure") to make Parliament a true co-legislator with the Council in most areas
+• Further empowered the European Parliament by expanding co-decision (now renamed "ordinary legislative procedure") to make Parliament a true co-legislator with the Council in most policy areas

-Compare: Maastricht vs. Lisbon—Maastricht created the EU's basic structure; Lisbon refined it for the 21st century.
-Both expanded Parliament's power and deepened political integration, but Lisbon responded specifically to criticisms about the EU's democratic deficit and lack of coherent foreign policy voice.
+Compare: Maastricht vs. Lisbon: Maastricht created the EU's basic structure; Lisbon refined it for the 21st century.
+Both expanded Parliament's power and deepened political integration, but Lisbon responded specifically to criticisms about the EU's democratic deficit (the perception that EU institutions lacked direct accountability to voters) and its lack of a coherent foreign policy voice.

 Quick Reference Table